tigrouind/WL1-Editor/README.md

 ### Editing map tiles

-1. Select one or more tiles by clicking on tiles on the right side.
-Press <kbd>Ctrl-C</kbd>.
+1. Select one or more tiles by clicking on tiles on the right side and dragging mouse.
+Then, press <kbd>Ctrl-C</kbd>.
 2. Select one or more tiles on the left side.
 Press <kbd>Ctrl-V</kbd>.

 You can undo or redo changes with <kbd>Ctrl-Z</kbd> and <kbd>Ctrl-Y</kbd>.